MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

-`history_sync transition` asynchronously walks backwards downloading each external transition until either (1) it reconnects with some existing breadcrumb or(2) it passes the locked slot without reconnecting.
+`history_sync transition` asynchronously walks backwards downloading each external transition until either (1) it reconnects with some existing breadcrumb or (2) it passes the locked slot without reconnecting.
 In either case, we then walk forwards doing `Path_traversal` logic materializing masked ledger-builders all the way up the path.
-The root breadcrumb then gets dispatched back into the processor.
+The materialized breadcrumb list gets sent to the processor.

 The details of this download process are TBD.
 It will likely make sense to ask